YinJC/uk-tex-faq/FAQ-multirow.md

----
-layout: page
-title: Merging cells in a column of a table
+# Merging cells in a column of a table
----

 It's easy to come up with a table design that requires a cell that spans several rows.
 An example is something where the left-most